AndrewWPhillips/eggql/TUTORIAL.md

 GraphQL is all about types - scalar types (int, string, etc), object types which are composed of fields of other types (a bit like Go structs), lists (a bit like a Go slices) and more specialized types like interfaces, unions and input types (which we will get to later).

 Traditionally when building a GraphQL service, you first create a schema which defines your types, but with **eggql** you just use Go structs; *the schema is created for you*.
 (To see the generated schema refer to [Viewing the Schema](https://github.com/AndrewWPhillips/eggql#viewing-errors-and-the-schema) in the README.)
-The first thing you need is a root query which is just a GraphQL object type.
-The root query fields define the queries that can be submitted to the GraphQL server.
+The first thing you need is a **root query** which is just like any other GraphQL object type.
+The root query **fields** define the queries that can be submitted to the GraphQL server.

 First we'll add queries returning basic types (scalars, lists and nested objects).
 Then we'll look at how to implement query arguments, mutations, and more advanced types.
 We'll also look at the sorts of errors you can get and how to handle them.